 I didn’t come out of prison intending to be a private detective.
 Truthfully, I didn’t know what I wanted to do aside from marry Safaa and earn a decent living.
-I drove a taxi for a few years, until one day I ferried an elderly, square-bodied African American man who wore shades, a golden-brown suit and a brown fedora.
+I drove a taxi for a few years, until one day I ferried an elderly, square-bodied African American man who wore shades, a golden-brown suit and a fedora.
 We got to talking, and I learned he was Muslim and owned his own private detective agency.
-He kept apart from the Muslim community for reasons of his own.
-I gathered he’d come out of the Nation of Islam and had never quite made the transition to Sunni Islam, he was in reality stuck in the middle, often waxing nostalgic for the good old days in the Nation.
+He kept apart from the Muslim community.
+I gathered he’d come out of the Nation of Islam and while he’d made a nominal transition to Sunni Islam, he was in reality stuck in the middle, often waxing nostalgic for the good old days in the Nation.

 I learned almost everything I know about private sleuthing from Lonnie.
 He knew I was an ex-con and didn’t care.
 He’d been way up and way down in his day, living through times so rough that the best he could hope for on any given day was a hungry belly and a set of bruised knuckles.

 I think he saw himself in me.
 When he died of a heart attack while sweeping leaves in his driveway on a winter morning, I was informed by his attorney that Lonnie had left me ten thousand dollars, all his surveillance equipment, and his treasured brown fedora.